OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 # Notes on gettelman 2010:
 * Supercooled rain freezes at -5ºC
-* Sea ice does not treat supercooled rain, so caused anomalously low
+* Sea ice does not treat supercooled rain, so caused anomalously low sea ice _in the coupled model_

 # Notes on Impacts of representing heterogenous distribution of cloud liquid and ice on phase parititioning of arctic mixed clouds with CAM5